Cocoshii/TheInevitable/README.md

 Given I only had under 2 years of experience with actual programming, I view this project as the first project where I put to the test, everything
 I learned in my computer science classes.
 I hope to eventually develop fully-fledged programs or games as I continue to learn about programming.

+Note: In order to run the program, you must install the Pygame plug-in on Thonny.